nie-ine/e-editiones/ontology-modeling.markdown

 ### Project ontologies
 These ontologies contain entities only used in the respective projects, but they are still usable outside those projects, if applicable.
 E.g. the Parzival-ontology contains the concept of “Dreissiger”, being a set of about 30 verses, reusable in another project about the verse novel Parzival.
 All other more generic ontologies are to different degrees used in all project ontologies to create a subclass or subproperty from.
 Generally, another project about a same author could reuse some ontological elements in order to be linkable with one of the projects supported by NIE-INE.
 It then would be possible to query the two different SPARQL endpoints simultaneously, which is essential for research since the triple stores can contain complementary information on the same subject.
-This is actually the case for the DRCS project, dealing with the commentaries on the Sentences of Peter Lombard, which is linked to another project of the University of Baltimore, U.S..
+This is actually the case for the DRCS project, dealing with the commentaries on the Sentences of Peter Lombard, which is linked to another project of the University of Baltimore, US.
 This case demonstrates the added value of semantic interoperability between disparate databases, facilitated by the use of the same external ontologies CIDOC-CRM and FRBRoo.

-#### Atharvaveda-ontology
+#### Atharvaveda
 This ontology represents the formal description of specific concepts in the [critical edition of the Paippalāda Recension of the Indian Atharvaveda](https://www.atharvavedapaippalada.uzh.ch/en.html), an anonymous collection of verse songs about everyday life (c.
 1200-1000 BC).
 It contains subclasses and subproperties of elements in the text, text expression, text editing, prosodic structure, literature, and indology ontologies, modeling a sub-set of the Indian Veda literature.

-#### Delille-ontology
+#### Delille
 Formal description of specific concepts in the [scientific edition of the third canto of Jacques Delille's (1738–1813) verse poem L’homme des champs](https://delille.philhist.unibas.ch/) (The Rural Philosopher).
 One of the main goals of the project is the reconstitution of the reception of Delille’s poetry.
 The main concepts are about the poetic expression and its structures, the works (e.g. anthologies, dictionaries, and articles) and their authors (and other roles) that cite verses of the canto, and the scientific commentaries on the citers and their works.

-#### Dietrich-ontology
+#### Dietrich
 Formal description of specific concepts in the [critical edition about father Joseph Dietrich's monastery diary (1670-1704)](http://www.dietrich-edition.unibe.ch/).
 The concepts are diary related.
 The majority of the semantics is expressed with the more generic ontologies.
 One of the main subjects of the diary is weather description.

-#### DRCS-ontology
+#### DRCS
 Formal description of specific concepts in the scientific study Digital Repertory of Commentaries on Peter Lombard’s Sentences (DRCS, Peter Lombard: c.
 1096-1160).
 The project collected over 1700 commentaries, from which further data has been extracted such as the identification of the authors, their names and life dates, their membership in religious orders, their philosophical thinking and tradition, their roles in the editing processes (e.g. editor, abbreviator, corrector) along with all graspable information about the text itself, like genre, location and time of creation as well as its bibliographic information.
 The specific Humanities ontologies containing those concepts are shown in Figure 5.
 The DRCS-ontology itself contains mainly the different types of commentaries and the Stegmueller related concepts.
 Interlinking this collected data through our ontologies provides highly dynamic possibilities of evaluating and detecting yet unknown patterns, interrelations and networks in medieval philosophy and intellectual history.
 The reception of texts and writers, thought patterns, writing traditions or thought methods can be detected and traced down through time.

-#### Kuno Raeber-ontology
+#### Kuno Raeber
 Formal description of specific concepts in the [online publication of the lyric work of the Swiss poet Kuno Raeber (1922-1992)](https://www.kunoraeber.ch/lyrik/).
-Being the first model as a project-ontology in the learning curve of NIE, it contains more than the average number of multiparent subclasses.
+Being the first model as a project-ontology in the learning curve of NIE, it contains more than the average number of multi-parent subclasses.
 On the other hand there is also the need for single instance classes leading to a more extensive ontology than for other projects.
 The concepts are mainly about the different expression formats (written, typed etc.), their carriers and their convolutes, strongly representing the FRBRoo ontology.

-#### Lavater-ontology
+#### Lavater
 Formal description of specific concepts in the [critical edition of correspondence of Johann Caspar Lavater (1741-1801)](https://www.lavater.uzh.ch/de.html).
 All concepts in this ontology are letter related, as subclasses of more generic classes, enabling to keep the internal structure close to other sources as for example e-manuscripta.ch.

-#### Meyer-ontology
+#### Meyer
 Formal description of specific concepts in the [critical edition of the correspondence of Conrad Ferdinand Meyer (1825-1898)](http://www.cfmeyer.ch/editionsprojekt/).
 Also in this ontology all the concepts are letter related, as subclasses of more generic classes, and this on the level of expressions and information carriers.

-#### Parzival-ontology
+#### Parzival
 Formal description of specific concepts in the [critical and digital edition of the verse novel Parzival of Wolfram von Eschenbach (c.
 1160-c.
 1220)](http://www.parzival.unibe.ch/home.html).
 These concepts are on one hand about a series of transcriptions (or parts) of the verse novel, on the level of expressions and information carriers.
-On the other hand the critical edition with different apparati is described formally, using extensively the  scholarly editing ontology.
+On the other hand the critical edition with different apparatus is described formally, using extensively the  scholarly editing ontology.

-#### Wölfflin-ontology
+#### Wölfflin
 Formal description of specific concepts in the [scientific study Heinrich Wölfflins gesammelte Werke (1864-1945)](https://www.khist.uzh.ch/de/chairs/neuzeit/res/hwgw.html).
 Due to the current absence of a consolidated source data model, the ontology is not published yet.
 However, it can be noted that most of the needed semantics is already covered in more generic ontologies.

 The [Kritische Robert Walser-Ausgabe (1878-1956)](https://kritische-walser-ausgabe.ch/) and the [Anton Webern Gesamtausgabe (1883-1945)](https://anton-webern.ch/index.php?id=17) govern their own ontologies, with the intention to link to our ontologies in a later stage.
 Therefore, we already see to it that this will be possible.